15mm Ancients Suppliers - No Photos Version

 - Madaxeman's Supplier Rating : 8/10 or 3/10 - you will either love the Greek & Indian figures and have to have them or laugh out loud at them.
 But don't assume the rest share their styling or you will miss out on some great pieces.

-- UK based manufacturer who have recently (2019) been bought by the publisher of the MeG ancients rules.
-The ranges offered include Sassanid Persians, Sarmatians, Goths, Nikephorian Byzantines, 4-7th Century Germans, Post Roman British, Early Byzantines, Western Huns, Later Moors, Dailami, Inca, Canari and Mapuche tribes as well as Chimu and Mochica ranges from the Americas.
-Chinese dynasties include Qin, 3 Kingdoms, Han and Hsiung Nu and there is also a range of the wargamers favourite medieval infantry, the Catalan Almughavars.
+- UK based manufacturer who have recently (2021) passed production and marketing duties of their metal ranges to The Little Corporal.
+Some of their ranges are also sold in "ultracast" plastic by Plastic Soldier Company.
+The ranges offered include Sassanid Persians, Nikephorian Byzantines, 4-7th Century Germans, Post Roman British, Early Byzantines, Western Huns, later Moors, Inca, Canari and Mapuche tribes as well as Chimu and Mochica ranges from the Americas.
+Further ranges are promised, including various easrly Chinese dynasties.
 Essex-sized but interestingly animated, they have lots of variety in each range and are sold in unit packs and "single bases" (i.e. according to DBx basing conventions) and in some army pack sizes.
-Some of the earlier cavalry were cast in 2 pieces with a split at the waist, but they may now all have been replaced with 1-piece castings
+Some of the earlier cavalry are cast in 2 pieces with a split at the waist

 - Madaxeman's Supplier Rating : 8/10

-- 18mm-ish manufacturer (ie Xyston-sized rather than Essex-sized), a sub-brand of 25mm manufacturer Old Glory and so available in the UK from Old Glory UK, currently with three ranges, Gauls and Romans (from the Gallic Wars) and Germans from the same era.
+- 18mm-ish manufacturer (ie Xyston-sized rather than Essex-sized), a sub-brand of 25mm manufacturer Old Glory and so available in the UK from Old Glory UK, with a growing number of ranges including Gauls and Romans (from the Gallic Wars), Dacians, Imperial Romans, Ancient Germans from the same era as well as some Crusades Arabs and Crusaders, and an impressive 100YW and Italian Wars pair of ranges too.
+The Deep Dark Africa range would also cover some Ancient era armies

-- The figures are now available to buy, and are being highly rated on web forums - based on the photos they seem to be designed to be easy to paint, with strong detail but not trying to be too "realistic".
-They are sold in unit packs of 12 cavalry or 24 infantry for £10 with random poses in each pack, and the website has some great photos of them all painted and unpainted.
+- The figures are highly rated - they are designed to be easy to paint, with strong detail to pick up shading and washes.
+They are sold in unit packs of 12 cavalry or 24 infantry with random poses in each pack, and the website has some great photos of them all painted and unpainted.
 They also sell starter armies, buildings and accessories including shield transfers.

 - I have some photos of their Numidian range, including height comparisons with other similar ranges published on this site